-Swanson Health Director of Science and Innovation, Amy Sunderman is a distinguished registered dietitian, nutritionist and author with over 18 years of experience in the supplement industry.
+Swanson Health Vice President of Research and Development Amy Sunderman is a distinguished registered dietitian, nutritionist and author with over 19 years of experience in the supplement industry.
 Passionate about dietary supplements and the health benefits they offer, at Swanson Health, Amy is responsible for the safety, efficacy, stability, quality and scientific support of Swanson-branded vitamins, minerals and supplements.
 She’s contributed to Swanson Health’s award-winning innovation by working to find novel nutritional ingredients with strong clinical research behind them to drive innovation and provide health-promoting products to consumers.

 Amy previously served as the Senior Associate Medical and Innovation Lead for Schiff Nutrition International where she created new formulas for well-known brands, including Airborne®, Mega Red® and Digestive Advantage®.
 Throughout her career, she has worked as a research scientist, using her expertise to conduct scientific reviews and formula recommendations of ingredients lead by in-depth analysis of publicly available and proprietary scientific research.